popsim-consortium/manuscript/response-to-reviewers.md

 > b.
 On a related note, there is wording on page 4, regarding ensuring "implemented models are accurate" - I think what is meant is that the "implemented models are faithful to the source publications from which they derive".
 As the second half of this paper makes clear, because of errors in inference, many of these models will not be accurate, in the sense of representing the true history of the species.

 We made the suggested change:
-"Importantly, we have rigorous quality control methods to ensure that we have correctly implemented the models as described in their original publication and have documented methods for others to contribute new modules."
+"Importantly, we developed rigorous quality control methods to ensure that we have correctly implemented the models as described in their original publication and provide documented methods for others to contribute new models."

 > 2. It would be wonderful to have a comments section for the models that would be either curated by a set of editors or crowd-sourced.
 I say this because over time, models will proliferate, and some will come to be regarded as out-of-date.
 One can imagine those approaching the field afresh will be overwhelmed by the possible selections and possible implement models that become outdated.
 If the goal is standardization, how do we communicate that standards change?
 A comment system (or even star-rating system?) may be wise to implement now.
 Assuming it can be layered on top of the existing structure, it may be enough for this publication to note this as a future challenge that needs development/addressing.